Assertion language

 refinement stack type expresses that: the contract at the stored address must

-exist, and its parameter type must be string
+exist, and its parameter type must be string.

-{ (_, addr) | match contract_opt addr with Some (Contract<string> _) -> True | None -> False }
+{ (_, addr) | match contract_opt addr with Some (Contract<string> _) -> True | None -> False }Postcondition#

-describes a desirable state of a final stack.
+RTYPE_post describes a desirable state of a final stack.
 So it is a

 refinement stack type for a stack type (pair (list operation) storage_ty) :

-.
+[].
 Helmholtz checks if this condition holds under the assumption described by

-and by analyzing the contract code.
+RTYPE_pre and by analyzing the contract code.

-describes an exceptional value condition.
+RTYPE_abpost describes an exceptional value condition.
 It is a refinement

-data type consists of constructors Error v
+data type consists of constructors Error v for a FAILWITH exception and

-for the overflow exception.
-A typical RTYPE_abpost
+Overflow for the overflow exception.
+A typical RTYPE_abpost is { _ | False

-, which means no exception happens since no value can satisfy the False
+}, which means no exception happens since no value can satisfy the False

 condition.

-declares variables that can be used in annotations occurring in
+Optional vars declares variables that can be used in annotations occurring in

-contract code (except the body of LAMBDA
+contract code (except the body of LAMBDA instruction).
+Typical use of

 declared variables is naming a value of a stack at some code point by combined

-annotation so that we can refer to the value after the code
+with the Assume annotation so that we can refer to the value after the code

 point.

-Special treatment of the scope of pre-condition stack variables.Basically, variables in the stack pattern of a refinement stack type can be used
+Basically, variables in the stack pattern of a refinement stack type can be used

 in its predicate expression.
-However, those in RTYPE_pre
+However, those in RTYPE_pre can also be used in

-predicate expressions of RTYPE_post
+predicate expressions of RTYPE_post, RTYPE_abpost, and annotations occurring

-in contract code except the body of LAMBDA
+in contract code except the body of LAMBDA instruction.
+This enables users to

 write a specification of input-output relation.

-Multiple ContractAnnotHelmholtz accepts more than one ContractAnnot.
+Helmholtz accepts more than one ContractAnnot.
 In such a case, Helmholtz verifies if all the annotations satisfy or not.
 Furthermore, ContractAnnot can be given for a specific entrypoint in the following form.

-<< ContractAnnot %entrypoint RTYPE -> RTYPE & RTYPE >>
+<< ContractAnnot %entrypoint RTYPE -> RTYPE & RTYPE >>note

 ContractAnnot with an entrypoint is just a syntax sugar.
 That means <<

-ContractAnnot %A { (p, s) | e } -> RTYPE & RTYPE >>
+ContractAnnot %A { (p, s) | e } -> RTYPE & RTYPE >> is treated as <<

-ContractAnnot { (Left p, s) | e } -> RTYPE & RTYPE >>
+ContractAnnot { (Left p, s) | e } -> RTYPE & RTYPE >> if a contract has the

-parameter type (or (nat %A) (nat %B))
+parameter type (or (nat %A) (nat %B)).

-LambdaAnnotA lambda annotation is a similar annotation to contract annotations but for LAMBDA
+A lambda annotation is a similar annotation to contract annotations but for LAMBDA instruction.

-So it must be placed just before the LAMBDA
+So it must be placed just before the LAMBDA instruction and causes Helmholtz to check if a lambda

 pushed by the instruction satisfies the given specification.
 A lambda annotation has the form

-, and each component has a similar meaning to
+LambdaAnnot RTYPE_pre -> RTYPE_post & RTYPE_abpost vars, and each component has a similar meaning to

 ones of a contract annotation.

-LoopInvA loop invariant annotation gives a loop invariant for loop-like instructions:
+A loop invariant annotation gives a loop invariant for loop-like instructions:

-; and so, it must be placed just before those
+ITER, LOOP, and LOOP_LEFT; and so, it must be placed just before those

-gives a loop invariant, which is a condition for a stack before every
+RTYPE gives a loop invariant, which is a condition for a stack before every

 loop iteration.

-MapInvA map invariant is a variant of a loop invariant for the MAP
+A map invariant is a variant of a loop invariant for the MAP instruction.
+A

-is bound for the processed elements of the MAP
+invariant, but also VAR is bound for the processed elements of the MAP

 operation.

-AssertAn assert annotation lets Helmholtz check a stack condition at the given code point.
+An assert annotation lets Helmholtz check a stack condition at the given code point.
 An assertion

-annotation has the form Assert RTYPE
+annotation has the form Assert RTYPE, where RTYPE gives a stack condition being verified.

-AssumeAn assume annotation adds a fact (hypothesis) about a stack condition at the given code point.
+An assume annotation adds a fact (hypothesis) about a stack condition at the given code point.
 An

-gives a fact for a stack condition.
+assertion has the form Assume RTYPE, where RTYPE gives a fact for a stack condition.
 A user can

 give any fact, and Helmholtz believes that the fact is correct, which means Helmholtz never checks